 There are 3 basic types of coverage included by a condo and co-op insurance policy, such as additions & betterments (renovations), contents and personal liability.

-This is going to cover the majority of your personal property, including electronic, furniture and clothing from perils such as explosion, smoke, theft, fire, but also water damage caused by bursting pipes (including overflows) up to the amount you wish to insure them for.
+This is going to cover the majority of your personal property, including electronics, furniture, and clothing from perils such as an explosion, smoke, theft, fire, but also water damage caused by bursting pipes (including overflows) up to the amount you wish to insure them for.
 In this regard, it’s you who decides the dollar amount you’d like to insure your items for.

 Walls and floors (additions and/or betterments):

 Your condo or co-op insurance policy is going to cover the value of any renovation work done in your unit, the built-in fixtures in your bathroom and kitchen, but also the surfaces of your floors and walls.
 In New York City, the price of rebuilding per sq. ft. is about two hundred dollars.
 However, if the apartment that needs to be rebuilt is a high-end type or a pre-war apartment, then the cost can increase to about 700 dollars per sq. ft.